🧐 5 Myths About AI in Medicine

 What’s the reality?

 That’s like saying, “I don’t know how to build an internal combustion engine, so I won’t drive a car.”
-You don’t need to know the intricacies of the electrical grid to turn on a kettle, right?
+You don’t need to know all the intricacies of the power grid to turn on a kettle, right?

 Good medical AI services are designed to be intuitive for any user.
-You simply describe your symptoms in plain language, answer clarifying questions, and the neural network handles all the complex data analysis.
+You simply describe your symptoms in plain human language, answer clarifying questions—and the neural network takes care of all the complex data analysis.

-The main goal for developers of such systems (including us) is to make what’s “under the hood” as invisible as possible.
-So you can get useful and understandable information without thinking about the complex processes happening inside our AI assistant.
+The main task of developers of such systems (including us) is to make what’s “under the hood” as invisible as possible.
+So you can get useful and understandable information without thinking about the complex processes happening “under the hood” of our AI assistant.

 Skeptics love this myth.
-The idea is that the neural network thinks something up, gives a result, and no one knows why.
-What if it’s wrong?
+The argument goes that the neural network thought something up, produced a result, and why it’s that specific result is a mystery.
+What if it made a mistake?
 What if there was a glitch in its data?

 What’s the reality?

-The “black box” problem was real in the early days of complex neural networks.
-But science has come a long way.
-Modern medical AI strives for maximum interpretability.
+The “black box” problem did exist in the early days of complex neural networks.
+But science has come a long way since then.
+Modern medical AIs strive for maximum interpretability.

-This means the system doesn’t just give a result (“you might have a migraine”) but also explains its reasoning: “I reached this conclusion because you reported a pulsating, one-sided headache (a key symptom), nausea, and photosensitivity (common migraine companions).
-You did not mention a fever, which reduces the likelihood of infectious diseases.”
+This means the system doesn’t just give a result (“you might have a migraine”) but also explains its logic: “I came to this conclusion because you indicated a pulsating, one-sided headache (a key symptom), nausea, and photosensitivity (common companions of a migraine).
+At the same time, you did not mention a fever, which reduces the likelihood of infectious diseases.”

 This approach makes the AI’s work transparent for both the user and the doctor.
-The doctor can evaluate the machine’s logic, agree with it, or, if they spot a discrepancy, steer the diagnostic search in a different direction.
+The doctor can evaluate the machine’s logic, agree with it, or, noticing a discrepancy, direct the diagnostic search in another direction.

-Some believe that these high-tech tools are only for major research centers where brilliant doctors use supercomputers to find cures for exotic diseases that affect one in a million people.
-For a common cold or back pain, it’s all unnecessary.
+There’s a belief that all these high-tech tools are reserved for major research centers where brilliant doctors use supercomputers to find a cure for some exotic disease that affects one in a million people.
+And for a common cold or back pain, it’s all unnecessary.

 What’s the reality?